I'm Lucas Esclapez.-image

 About me

-I'm an research software engineer, with a PhD in fluid mechanics and energetics, and a broad interest in scientific computing.
-Over the years, I have worked on multiple scientific softwares with a common denominator: the need to crush large amount of data using large high performance computing (HPC) platforms.
+I'm a research software engineer, with a PhD in fluid mechanics and energetics, and a broad interest in scientific computing.
+Over the years, I have worked on multiple scientific softwares with a common denominator: the need to process large amount of data using large high performance computing (HPC) platforms.
+I am enthousiastic about developing research softwares for academic and industrial applications, leveraging both software engineering and applied mathematic skills.

 • Location:Leiden, Netherlands